Explore the historic parkland

 Re-viewing the views

-The views across the Estate have been lost over the year.
-With additional planting for screening the M40 motorway and increased field margins where hedgerows have been removed to allow for more extensive farming to take place.
-With historical research and archaeology evidence we are gradually returning the landscape to reflect the first recorded of the map of the Estate in 1772 when William Holbech II returned from his grand tour of Europe.
+The views across the Estate have been lost over the years, with additional planting for screening the M40 motorway and increased field margins, where hedgerows have been removed to allow for more extensive farming to take place.
+With the help of historical research and archaeological evidence, we are gradually returning the landscape to reflect how it was first recorded on the Estate Map in 1772, when William Holbech II returned from his grand tour of Europe.

 Big plans are well underway

-We were successful in our bid to Natural England for European funding to be part a ‘Higher level Stewardship scheme’.
-Funding part of the money needed for the first 3 years of the 10 year scheme.
+We were successful in our bid to Natural England for European funding to be part of a ‘Higher level Stewardship scheme’.
+This has funded part of the money needed for the first 3 years of the 10 year scheme.
 Working in joint partnership we are now in the middle of a 3 year project to return the landscape as it was intended in the 1772 map.

 Take a walk

 To take in some of the intended views across the Estate follow the various footpaths below.

 Follow the public footpaths set out in the ordnance survey map Explorer 206 – Edge Hill and Fenny Compton.
 We suggest starting a walk at one of the following three points.

 Starting and parking from the village following Public Footpath North West onto Windmill Hill looking back to views to the village and wider Estate.